British Airways CEO Won't Resign, Says Outsourcing Not To Blame For IT Failure

 I think generally backups are badly managed.
 I don't think most management sees them as all that critical.
 I suspect admins likely get tired of trying and just go with the flow after awhile.

 In all my years professionally I've only ever really needed enterprise backup (i.e. not my desktop etc...) twice (Oracle DB).
 Both times it was useless.
 The first was a scheduling issue where the last backup that was done was 9 months old which is really unacceptable.
-In that case we had to use some complicated data harv
+In that case we had to use some complicated data harvesting from log tables (which fortunately we had in this instance), though some data was lots due to format differences.
+The second time apparently the backup process was broken, and it was under maintenance to fix it, for a month, but no one decided that it might be a good idea to tell anyone, so when we deployed a new version of an application into production which caused a number of data issues, the last good backup was 3 weeks old, meaning we had to get creative with the existing data and live with the rest putting it on users to manual confirm a couple weeks worth of possible changes.

+Anyway from my own experience whenever it's been needed, it's not there.
+Personally I think I am way more fastidious about my backups, but there seems to be a thing about corporate culture, and perhaps the idea of risk management and passing blame and responsibility off on somebody else..

+This is why I always try to build/design my systems with active/active fail-over type mechanisms, doing my best to avoid the single point of failure.
+During normal operations, both systems are in operation and responding to needs.
+They are being constantly updated, constantly tested, and constantly monitored.
+The tricky thing is to ensure that should one of them fail, the other can take the full load.

 Re: (Score:2)